Search

 Models Definition

-For details I suggest you reading : Part 2
+For details, I suggest you read the Part 2.

 Linear Model (Ranking SVM, Pranking)